 It can take years before enough tissue damage and symptoms are noticeable.
 It also requires someone (like a healthcare professional) to care enough to test the antibodies in your system to determine WHY you are experiencing various symptoms.
 And isn’t that the “gotcha” with a lot of health care.
 It’s so easy and fast to be given a pill to manage the symptoms we experience…just as easy for us to choose sweet foods to satisfy our conditioned taste buds.

 It took me 28 long years and symptoms I could no longer ignore before stepping up and standing up for myself.
 I DEMANDED the tests (after doing a lot of research) to get to the cause of my issues.
 Knowledge is power!

 Fight Back Against the Autoimmune system

 Number one – You MUST focus on a strong, healthy immune system.
 70 – 80% of our immune system is in our digestive system.
 Our digestive system is the processing center for the nutrients and vitamins the cells in our body need to stay healthy and fit.
 We have 50 TRILLION living cells waiting to be fed.
-You can feed those cells preservative-laden crap and they will continue to drag and be weak, OR you can begin to learn how to eat healthy.
+You can feed those cells preservative-laden crap and they will continue to drag and be weak, OR you can begin to learn how to eat healthily.

 Think of healthy eating as learning a new language.
 We’ve grown up judging food by taste and texture.
 If food does not meet our standard of taste or texture, we reject it and move on.
 After all, there are tons of tasty choices we can make.
-I’m suggesting to you that to eat healthy you MUST reject the notion of taste and texture AS THE MAIN (and highest) CRITERIA, because taste buds WILL adjust within days to the foods we decide we will be consuming.
+I’m suggesting to you that to eat healthily you MUST reject the notion of taste and texture AS THE MAIN (and highest) CRITERIA because taste buds WILL adjust within days to the foods we decide we will be consuming.